 Sign Language Interpreters

-Susan Sotnick (NIC) Susan is thrilled to be interpreting at Chicago Shakespeare Theater!
-Theatrical Interpreting credits include, Up, The Seafarer, Parallelogram, Carson McCullers Changed My Life, Heart is a Lonely Hunter, Three Sisters, Good People, The Book Thief, The Wheel, and Tribes for Steppenwolf Theater Company.
-Other professional theater credits include Bud, Not Buddy and A Year With Frog and Toad with the Chicago Children’s Theater, and Once On This Island at The Marriott Lincolnshire.
-Goodman credits include A Christmas Carol, Animal Crackers and Huey/Krapp’s Last Tape.
-Also, A Midsummer Night’s Dream, Medea, and A Lie of the Mind at the DePaul Theater School as well as In the Next Room, Circle Mirror Transformation, Eurydic and Class Dismissed at Victory Gardens.
+Susan Sotnick (NIC) is thrilled to once again interpret at Chicago Shakespeare Theater.
+CST credits include King Lear and Gypsy.
+Other theatrical interpreting credits include, Up, The Seafarer, Parallelogram, Carson McCullers Changed My Life, Heart is a Lonely Hunter, Three Sisters, Good People, The Book Thief, The Wheel, and Tribes for Steppenwolf Theater Company; Bud, Not Buddy and A Year With Frog and Toad for the Chicago Children’s Theater; Once On This Island at The Lincolnshire Marriott Theater; A Christmas Carol, Animal Crackers, Hughie and Krapp’s Last Tape with the Goodman Theater; A Midsummer Night’s Dream, Medea, and A Lie of the Mind at the DePaul Theater School as well as In the Next Room, Circle Mirror Transformation, Eurydice and Class Dismissed at Victory Gardens Theater.
 Susan has a B.A. in Acting/Directing from Towson University as well as a B.A. in ASL/English Interpretation from Columbia College where she is Adjunct Faculty.

 Jason Harrington (Education Outreach Manager) joined the Education Department at Chicago Shakespeare Theater in 2011, where he manages the Theater's outreach programs, serving 40,000 students and more than 400 schools each year, as well as the programs providing access for patrons with disabilities.
 At CST, his audio-description credits include: Julius Caesar, Henry VIII and Cyrano de Bergerac.
 Jason also serves on the Steering Committee for the Chicago Cultural Accessibility Consortium, which strives to empower cultural spaces to be accessible to all.
 In his home state of Rhode Island, he headed the drama department at a private, K-12 school, and taught and directed for the state’s largest youth theater.
 Jason holds a BFA in theater from The University of Rhode Island.